coreboot/coreboot/Documentation/getting_started/architecture.md

 ### Cache-As-Ram
 The *Cache-As-Ram*, also called Non-Eviction mode, or *CAR* allows to use the CPU cache like regular SRAM.
-This is particullary usefull for high level languages like `C`, which need RAM for heap and stack.
+This is particullary useful for high level languages like `C`, which need RAM for heap and stack.

 The CAR needs to be activated using vendor specific CPU instructions.